Manuel123cool/tutorials/server_setup.md

 ### Server setup tutorial (Apache)
+Here are tips for godaddy and digitaocean [PHP security](php_security/phpSecurity.md)

 To connect to your server type root@your_ip (Warnig, when first connect, there has to be root)